 How do I choose which workshops to attend?

 First, choose the track that applies to the type of organization you represent—a candidate’s campaign committee, a party committee or a corporate/labor/member/trade PAC.

 Next, assess your experience with federal campaign finance law.
-Beginners should register for Basics of the Law on Day 1 and Recent Developments in the Law on Day 2.
-More experienced participants may choose to attend Recent Developments on Day 1, rather than Basics of the Law, though some may benefit from the refresher Basics provides.
+Beginners should register for Basics for Beginners on Day 1 and Recent Developments in the Law on Day 2.
+More experienced participants may choose to attend Recent Developments on Day 1, rather than Basics for Beginners, though some may benefit from the refresher Basics provides.
 On Day 2, experienced participants may choose our scenario-based Advanced Practicum or Recent Developments, if they did not attend that workshop on Day 1.

 If you are not sure which workshops are right for you, please email us at email@example.com or call 800-424-9530 (option 6) for assistance.